tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 Use the :doc:`trading integration test <../trading_tests/index>` to check the accuracy of symbol mapping.
 The test verifies that:
   - `/mapping`_ contains existing TradingView symbols.
-  - `/instruments`_ contains only those broker symbols for which mapping was implemented.
+  - `/instruments`_ contains only those broker symbols for which mapping is implemented.